wurstbroteater/HomeTemp/readme.md

-# Project: HomeTemp v0.3
+# Project: HomeTemp v0.3.1

 The original idea of this project was to automate the periodically measured temperature and humidity values in my apartment.
+The room temperature and humidity is caputred by an AM2302 sensor, connected to a Raspberry Pi 4 Model B.
 This idea is still growing prosperously and currently provides the following features:

 ## Current Features